studkid/Archipelago/worlds/rotn/docs/setup_en.md

 2. **Linux Only**: Right click Rift of the Necrodancer on steam and open up properties.
 In the Launch Options, add `WINEDLLOVERRIDES="winhttp.dll=n,b" %command%`.
 3. On the title screen there should now be a connection window on the top corner to input your server info.

-If for whatever reason the bundled version of BepInEx doesnn't work you can try installing it manually from [BepInEx's releases page](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2).
+If for whatever reason the bundled version of BepInEx doesn't work you can try installing it manually from [BepInEx's releases page](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.2).